HMS Muros (1809): Career

 On 26 October 1809, Commander Clement Sneyd commissioned Muros.
-However, in January, Muros stranded at Jersey in a gale and was paid off.
+However, in January, Muros was stranded in Jersey in a gale and was paid off.
 Still, Lloyd's List reported on 30 January 1810 that the French sloop Eliza had arrived at Falmouth.
 Muros had captured Eliza as Eliza was taking a cargo to Brest.
 Then on 2 February 1810, Muros recaptured the brig David.
 On 5 March Hercules, Jurgen, master, arrived at Plymouth.
 Muros had captured Hercules as Hercules was sailing from Cherbourg to Morlaix.

 Violet was in sight On 9 May 1810 Muros captured Pere de Famille.
 Violet was in sight.
 Commander Sneyd received promotion to post captain on 3 April 1811.

 Then on 6 July 1811, Muros was in company with Curacoa, Amelia, and Orestes at the recapture of the Swedish ship Bergmasteren.

 Muros underwent a small repair at Portsmouth between November 1811 and February 1812.
 Commander James Aberdour recommissioned Muros in December 1811.
 She sailed for Newfoundland on 24 June 1812.

 War with the United States broke out in July 1812.
 On 18 August, the American ship Lucia, Heyde, master, arrived at Portsmouth.
 Muros had captured Lucia as Lucia was sailing from London to New York.
 Commander Aberdour received promotion to post-captain on 2 December 1812.